Urs Fischer (footballer)

-Urs Fischer (born 20 February 1966) is a Swiss football manager and former player who was most recently the manager of Bundesliga club Union Berlin.
+Urs Fischer (born 20 February 1966) is a Swiss football manager and former player, who is the head coach of Bundesliga club Mainz 05.

 As a manager he has won two Swiss Super League titles with Basel in 2016 and 2017.
 He then took over at Union Berlin in 2018, and guided the club to their first ever UEFA Champions League qualification in 2023.

 Playing career

 During his playing career, Fischer only played for two clubs: Zürich and St. Gallen.
 He was captain of both teams, and is the all-time leading player with 545 caps in the Swiss Super League.
 He started his career in the youth department of Zürich and played his first game as professional 7 April 1984 aged 18 in a 6–1 loss against Sion.
 His only title is the win of the Swiss Cup 2000.
 Fischer played four national caps for Switzerland under coach Ulrich Stielike.